-The NOF has estimated that over 50 million people in the United States already have osteoporosis or have low bone mass placing them at increased risk for osteoporosis.
-In addition, the NOF has estimated that osteoporosis is responsible for more than two million fractures in the United States each year resulting in an estimated \$19 billion in costs annually.
-The NOF expects that the number of fractures in the United States due to osteoporosis will rise to three million by 2025, resulting in an estimated \$25.3 billion in costs each year.
+The NOF has estimated that over eight million women in the U.S. already have osteoporosis and another approximately 44 million may have low bone mass placing them at increased risk for osteoporosis.
+In U.S. women 55 years of age and older, the hospitalization burden of osteoporotic fractures and population facility-related hospital cost is greater than that of myocardial infarction, stroke, or breast cancer.
+Furthermore, the NOF expects that the number of fractures in the U.S. due to osteoporosis will rise to three million by 2025, resulting in an estimated \$25.3 billion in costs each year.
 Worldwide, osteoporosis affects an estimated 200 million women according to the International Osteoporosis Foundation, or IOF, and causes more than 8.9 million fractures annually, which is equivalent to an osteoporotic fracture occurring approximately every three seconds.
 The IOF has estimated that 1.6 million hip fractures occur worldwide each year, and by 2050 this number could reach between 4.5 million and 6.3 million.
 The IOF estimates that in Europe alone, the annual cost of osteoporotic fractures could surpass €76 billion by 2050.